tgmerritt/state_select/README.md

+Refactored by [danijel] to use country codes instead of full names, easier to use with country_select, added rescue from NameError if no states array for requested country exists

 # StateSelect

 `state_select` plugin allows you to easily create dropdown list of states for a country provided as an option.